gsi-upm/senpy/docs/plugins-faq.rst

 These files are usually heavy or under a license that does not allow redistribution.
 For this reason, senpy has a `data_folder` that is separated from the source files.
 The location of this folder is controlled programmatically or by setting the `SENPY_DATA` environment variable.
+You can use the `self.path(filepath)` function to get the path of a given `filepath` within the data folder.

-Plugins have a convenience function `self.open` which will automatically prepend the data folder to relative paths:
+Plugins have a convenience function `self.open` which will automatically look for the file if it exists, or open a new one if it doesn't:

 .. code:: python